ColinOrr/colinorr.github.io/_posts/2015-02-04-dokku-development-paas.md

 When it comes to deploying your application, you'll use a `git push` to upload it to the **dokku** user.
 This means you have to add your SSH public key as an authorised key for the dokku user account.
-Your public key will be on you local machine in a `~/.ssh/id_rsa.pub` file by convention.
+Your public key will be on the local machine in a `~/.ssh/id_rsa.pub` file by convention.

-Exit your SSH session to get back to you local machine:
+Exit the SSH session to get back to your local machine:

     exit